 Centrally located in the Great Smoky Mountains and just one mile from the scenic Blue Ridge Parkway, Cherokee KOA makes an excellent base camp as you explore the rich cultural tapestry of the area.
 The Cherokee KOA is also located close to downtown, Cherokee, where you can shop local artisans or play at Harrah's Cherokee Casino.
-Its also just a one hour through the Great Smoky National Park to Gatlinburg and Pigeon Forge, or an hour East to Asheville and the Biltmore House and Garden.
+It's also just an hour through the Great Smoky National Park to Gatlinburg and Pigeon Forge, or an hour East to Asheville and the Biltmore House and Garden.
 During your stay, enjoy attractions and events.
 Visit the Recreation Outpost at Cherokee KOA for information regarding local attractions.

 Visit the Recreation Outpost at Cherokee KOA to learn about:

 • Horseback riding